krisbuote/truth-staking/README.md

 The idea is to percolate truth through financial markets - somewhat similar to prediction markets.

 Game theory flaws exist.
 It's a first attempt at an important problem.

+## Truth Staking Smart Contract
+* This smart contract allows users to do 2 things:
+* 1) Submit statements that are TRUE or FALSE.
+* 2) Stake on submitted statements.
+* After the staking period for the statement ends, the TRUE and FALSE pots of ether are counted.
+* The larger pot wins, and the smaller pot is distributed amongst the winners, proportional to the size of their stakes.
+* The "market maker" (the address that submitted the statement) receives an extra reward proportional to her first stake.

 ## Developer Setup